Live Resin vs. Distillate: What’s the Difference?

 How can I know if live resin is safe to use?

 In general, it’s safest to purchase products from a reputable, trusted brand.
-Doing research about a company can be a great way to make sure you feel comfortable using their products.
+Researching a company can be a great way to ensure that you feel comfortable using its products.

 Could I have a bad experience using live resin or distillate?

 As with all cannabis products, there is a possibility you could have a bad high.
-The best ways to reduce the chances of having a bad high are to make sure you’re using a quality product, know the dosage you’re consuming, and have adequate experience with cannabis before trying a concentrate.
+The best ways to reduce the chances of having a bad high are to make sure you’re using a quality product, know the dosage you’re consuming, and have adequate experience with cannabis before trying an extract like live resin or distillate.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.